dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

    pgcopydb stream sentinel get: Get the sentinel table values on the source database
-   usage: pgcopydb stream sentinel get  --source ...
+   usage: pgcopydb stream sentinel get

      --source      Postgres URI to the source database --json        Format the output using JSON